zaina804/Machine_project/README.md

 ## Preprocessing Steps
 The data preprocessing involved the following steps:
  1.Data Cleaning:Like removing outliers, making sure there is no duplicates or missing values.
   2.Exploratory Data Analysis (EDA): Used charts and visualizations to understand the data distribution and relationships between features.
   3.Feature Scaling: Applied standardization techniques to ensure that features are on a similar scale for models like Logisitic regression and KNN that are sensitive to the scale of input features.

 ## Models Used
 Four different machine learning models were implemented and trained on the dataset:

-Logistic Regression
+Logistic Regression,
-Decision Tree
+ Decision Tree,
-Random Forest
+ Random Forest,
-K-Nearest Neighbors (KNN)
+ K-Nearest Neighbors (KNN),

 ## Hyper paramter tuning
 Used the RandmoizedSearchCV from Sickit-learn for hyper Parameter tuning step

 ## Scores
 Comparing before and after hyper parameter tuning and seeing who performed the best using four metrics scores and seeing who performed the best:
-Accuracy score
+Accuracy score,
-Precision score
+ Precision score,
-Recall score
+ Recall score,
-F1 score
+ F1 score,

 ## Results
 The performance of the models was evaluated using a confusion matrix.